 The Emergency Shelter Program serves more than 4,000 men and women each year.
 The people using our shelter are among the poorest and most vulnerable members of our community.
 Most are coping with one or more major disabilities.
 Among these, mental illness, addiction to alcohol or other drugs, physical or developmental disabilities are the most common.
 Many people have been chronically homeless, and are unable to acquire or maintain housing without substantial support..

 Each night the shelter provides a place to sleep and a hot meal for up to 279 people in three locations:

-- shelter for 50 men in Sacred Heart Church in lower Queen Anne; and
+- shelter for 38 men in DESC's Connections (shelter was formerly sited at Sacred Heart Church in lower Queen Anne until it moved to Connections on April 18, 2014); and

 - a 25 bed shelter for mentally ill homeless women in one of DESC’s supportive housing projects, Kerner-Scott House.

 In emergencies, residents of The Union Hotel and The Lyon Building have allowed their community rooms to be used for extra shelter.
 During the day, the main shelter at The Morrison is a drop-in center where people can seek refuge from the streets and the weather, and access a wide variety of services, including hygiene facilities, mail and phone services and emergency clothing.